Looking for unique things to do in Las Vegas? I got you covered.

-When you think of Las Vegas, you probably picture gambling, buffets and shows.
-In reality, the city has much more to offer than that.
+When you think of Las Vegas, you probably picture gambling, buffets, and shows.

 Vegas has a rich history, with the Hoover Dam, mob and the Department of Energy all taking credit for its emergence in the middle of a previously barren desert.

 1) The Mob Museum

 This museum was put together by mobsters and law enforcement officers alike.
 It contains interactive exhibits and pieces of Vegas history — the good, bad, and the ugly.

 The Use of Force Training is run by law enforcement personnel and puts you in both a virtual reality and live simulation of a confrontation with a police suspect.

 The second experience, the Crime Lab, allows you to partake in a digital autopsy, compare bullet casings to try to find a match, analyze fingerprints, learn more about DNA samples and other forensic evidence.

 2) National Atomic Testing Museum

 International treaties prohibit nuclear testing since the 90’s but weapons are still maintained by their individual components.
-You can actually take a free tour of the area if you manage to snag a reservation ahead of time, find out more information here.
+You can take a free tour of the area if you manage to snag a reservation ahead of time, find out more information here.

 There are two separate videos shown, one about the pressure to innovate and remain secure during World War II which ends in a simulated backlist from an explosion and the other about the science behind nuclear warheads.

 3) SlotZilla Zipline

 Confession: this was my first time going ziplining and I was nervous.
-There are two lines available, one that’s slightly lower and send you out in a seated position and one at the very top where you ride Superman style.
+There are two lines available, one that’s slightly lower and sends you out in a seated position and one at the very top where you ride Superman style.

 The ziplining part itself goes pretty fast–3 minutes tops, but the ride at the top level is meant to be longer.
 Look for coupons if possible, many of the downtown casinos will offer a discount.

 4) Neon Museum

-The signs in boneyard B (there are so many they had to expand across the street) dance to music and have lights displayed on them since they’re in the process of getting fixed and aren’t independently functional yet.
+The signs in Boneyard B (there are so many they had to expand across the street) dance to music and have lights displayed on them since they’re in the process of getting fixed and aren’t independently functional yet.

 One of the coolest things about this place is that it actually looks like a graveyard from above, thanks to a retired skull from Treasure Island that makes this a prime spot for drone footage.